 BCII and BCI jointly had a credit facility with KeyBank National Association ("Key").
 All of the issued and outstanding capital stock of BCII and its domestic subsidiaries and tangible and intangible assets were pledged as collateral.
 In December 2012, the facility was amended: certain definitions were modified or added, financial covenants were modified, and BCII was released from any and all obligations as a borrower or pledger under the related loan agreement.
 The modification was effective December 13, 2012.
 BCII still maintains its primary banking relationship with Key.
-As of December 31, 2012, and 2011, BCII had no borrowings.
+As of December 31, 2013 and 2012, BCII had no borrowings.

-Speech Design and its subsidiaries had continuously been renewing credit lines and overdraft facilities of approximately €20 (approximately \$23 at December 31, 2012) from one bank with rates tied to short-term bank notes and Euro market loans.
-At December 31, 2012, those rates ranged from 7.40% to 15.00%.
-At December 31, 2012 and 2011, Speech Design had no borrowings against these credit lines or facilities and no long term debt.
+Speech Design and its subsidiaries continuously renews its credit lines and overdraft facilities of approximately €20 (approximately \$28 at December 31, 2013) from one bank with rates tied to short-term bank notes and Euro market loans.
+At December 31, 2013, those rates ranged from 11.15% to 15.20%.
+At December 31, 2013 and 2012, Speech Design had no borrowings against these credit lines or facilities and no long-term debt.